Verified July 2026 · Cited to primary sources

 Grade BReal human trials, limited or historical

-A copper-binding tripeptide that stimulates collagen and elastin synthesis, activates fibroblasts, and supports wound repair — its strongest evidence is topical, on skin.
+A copper-binding tripeptide that stimulates collagen and elastin synthesis, activates fibroblasts, and supports wound repair.
+Its strongest evidence is topical, on skin.

-GHK-Cu (copper peptides) is legal as a topical cosmetic, and for skin its human evidence is Grade B — real topical/cosmetic data, no drug approval.
+GHK-Cu (copper peptides) is legal as a topical cosmetic, and for skin its human evidence is Grade B: real topical/cosmetic data, no drug approval.
 Injected GHK-Cu is a different, unapproved story (Grade D, no legal route).
-For skin or hair, the topical serum is the evidenced, legal choice — you don't need to inject anything.
+For skin or hair, the topical serum is the evidenced, legal choice.
+You don't need to inject anything.

 See the evidence →